Jindandao incident: Background

-The areas involved were the Josutu and Juu Uda Leagues of Inner Mongolia during the Manchu Qing Dynasty.
-They were located at the southern end of the Mongol land and faced devastating floods of Han colonization.
+The areas involved were the Josutu and Juu Uda Leagues of Inner Mongolia during the Manchu Qing dynasty.
+They were located at the southern end of the Mongol land and faced huge Han immigration.
 While early migrants were insignificant in number and quickly assimilated into the Mongol society, Han farmers from northern Hebei later settled en masse and outnumbered the indigenous Mongols.
 Large-scale agriculturalization made the Mongols unable to continue pastoralism.
 The Mongols became agricultural farmers and adopted the Han system of land ownership.

 The presence of the large number of Han within Inner Mongolia resulted in a complex administrative system.
 The Han came under the jurisdiction of Han prefectures and counties, which were set up as enclaves within the Mongol lands.
 Mongol banners nominally retained the land ownership and ceaselessly fought over various rights over the Han settlers.
 As the Qing dynasty gradually lost the ability to maintain social order, the Han began to challenge the rule of the minority Mongols.
 Han tenants delayed or even refused land tax payment, and obstructed land surveys by Mongol authorities with force.
 Another main conflict between the indigenous and immigrant populations involved access to natural resources.
 Mongols strictly forbade the Han from cutting timbers on Mongol lands mainly for religious reasons.
 Violators were punishable by extrajudicial death by banner lords with acquiesce of prefecture and county official.
-This fueled Han hostility toward Mongols.In addition, newly arrived Han immigrants had been frequently harassed by Mongols, where "the haughty ones mounted bands of 3~5, armed with sabers, broke into Han households, demanded wine, meat and money, assaulted women and men, robbed livestock until empty".
+This fueled Han hostility toward Mongols.
+In addition, newly arrived Han immigrants had been frequently harassed by Mongols, where "the haughty ones mounted bands of 3~5, armed with sabers, broke into Han households, demanded wine, meat and money, assaulted women and men, robbed livestock until empty".

 Little is known about the Jindandao (literally meaning to Golden Elixir Way).
-Also known as the Red Turban (Улаан малгайтан), the Jindandao was a secret society and considered to be an offshoot of the White Lotus sect, which had previously risen in revolt at various times in China Proper.
+Also known as the Red Turban (Улаан малгайтан), the Jindandao was a secret society and considered to be an offshoot of the White Lotus sect, which had previously risen in revolt at various times in China proper.
 Another sect involved was named Zaili.
 It was a religious sect popular in Northern China and had a confirmed connection with the White Lotus sect.